FranDes/Frandestein_keyboard/README.md

 Before importing it on Fusion360, I drew a rough sketch of a section view of the keyboard, to understand what would have been the minimum height it could get, considering Choc switch's height and the safest thickness of a 3D printed bottom plate, which I knew is 2mm.
 Here's the sketch:

-FOTO DEL DISEGNO DELLA SEZIONE FATTO A MANO
+/images/_01_sketch.jpg

-As you can see, I also kept note of the nice!nano's dimensions for the final designing process on Fusion, while on the bottom there's the tetralobe scheme to accommodate one of the four screws (indicated with a + sign) to fix the bottom plate, a magnet (indicated with an M), and a little .
+As you can see, I also kept note of the nice!nano's dimensions for the final designing process on Fusion, while on the bottom there's what I call [_the tetralobe_](/images/05_bottom_tetralobe.jpg) scheme: it will accommodate one of the four screws (indicated with a _+_ sign) to fix the bottom plate, a magnet (indicated with an _M_), and a little rubber feet (indicated with a _P_), while the fourth hole will accommodate the other half feet.
+Everything will be clearer with the video at the end.

 These are the parts I used for this build: